|Situated at the innermost part of Ise Bay, which is located at the center

 Administrator: Nagoya Port Authority (Independent local government body)

-Main trading items (Export): Completed automobiles, automobile parts, industrial
+Main trading items (Export): Completed automobiles, automobile parts, steel materials, industrial

-Main trading items (Import): LNG, iron ores, crude oils, coals, wearable items
+Main trading items (Import): LNG, iron ore, crude oil, coal, wearable items

 Main trading partners (Import): Australia, China, Qatar, Saudi Arabia, USA